-7 Part 3 Planning Act 2008.
+Part 3 Planning Act 2008.

-8 Since the Energy NPSs were first designated, there have been four relevant amendments to the Planning Act 2008 which affect the application of the Act to electric lines and energy generating stations: i) the Planning Act 2008 (Nationally Significant Infrastructure Projects) (Electric Lines) Order 2013 removed lines of less than 2km and certain replacement lines from the definition of nationally significant electricity lines; ii) the Infrastructure Planning (Onshore Wind Generating Stations) Order 2016 removed all onshore wind generating stations in England and Wales from the definition of nationally significant energy generating stations; iii) the Wales Act 2017 devolved responsibility for development consent decisions in relation to all electricity generating stations with 350MW capacity or less in Wales (and made amendments to remove electricity lines associated with such stations from the definition of nationally significant electricity lines); and iv) the Infrastructure Planning (Electricity Storage Facilities) Order 2020 removed all forms of electricity storage, other than pumped hydroelectric storage, from the definition of nationally significant energy generating stations.
+Since the Energy NPSs were first designated, there have been five relevant amendments to the Planning Act 2008 which affect the application of the Act to electric lines and energy generating stations: i) the Planning Act 2008 (Nationally Significant Infrastructure Projects) (Electric Lines) Order 2013 removed lines of less than 2km and certain replacement lines from the definition of nationally significant electricity lines; ii) the Infrastructure Planning (Onshore Wind Generating Stations) Order 2016 removed all onshore wind generating stations in England and Wales from the definition of nationally significant energy generating stations; iii) the Wales Act 2017 devolved responsibility for development consent decisions in relation to all electricity generating stations with 350MW capacity or less in Wales (and made amendments to remove electricity lines associated with such stations from the definition of nationally significant electricity storage, other than pumped hydroelectric storage, from the definition of nationally significant energy generating stations; and (v) the proposed Infrastructure Planning (Onshore Wind and Solar Generation) Order 2025 reintroduces onshore wind into the definition of nationally significant energy generating stations; and (v) the proposed Infrastructure Planning (Onshore Wind and Solar Generation) Order 2025 reintroduces onshore wind into the definition of nationally significant energy generating stations; and (v) the proposed Infrastructure Planning (Onshore Wind and Solar Generation) Order 2025 reintroduces onshore wind into the definition of nationally significant at a threshold of more than 100MW for England only, and increases the threshold for solar defined as nationally significant energy generating stations from more than 50MW to more than 100MW in England.